-- Active or former military and their family members.
-You must be affiliated with the military in order to join USAA.
+- Membership required: You must be affiliated with the military in order to join USAA.

-USAA offers personal loans that range from $2,500 to $50,000.
-Fixed-rate loans from this bank range from 9.49 percent up to 17.65 percent, depending on term length and creditworthiness.
+Fixed-rate loans from this bank range from 7.24 percent up to 17.65 percent, depending on term length and creditworthiness.
 These interest rates are based on a 0.25 percent reduction for automatic payments.

 Fees and penalties

 One of the perks of getting a loan through USAA as a member is that the bank charges very few fees.
-There are no application or origination fees.
-And it doesn’t charge a penalty for paying off your loan early.
+There are no application or origination fees, and the lender doesn’t impose a penalty for paying off your loan early.

-The quickest way to apply for a personal loan through USAA Bank is through its online process.
+The quickest way to apply for a personal loan through USAA Bank is through its online application.
 You can also apply over the phone.
-It has a limited number of branches, so it encourages members to use those two methods.
+USAA has a limited number of branches, so it encourages members to use those two methods.

 Members of the bank applying for a loan will be asked standard questions like their name, address, Social Security number, income and employer information.
 Additional documentation may be required.

-In many cases, according to USAA, you’ll get your rate right away once approved.
-When approved, the money is typically deposited into your account within the same day.
+In many cases, according to USAA, you’ll get your rate right away if you’re approved.
+Once you accept your loan terms, the money is typically deposited into your account within 24 hours.

-Remember that before you settle on a bank it’s important to check personal loan rates based on your loan amount, credit score, location, income and reason for the loan.
+Remember that before you settle on a bank, it’s important to check personal loan rates with a few lenders based on your loan amount, credit score, location, income and reason for the loan.